 Postgraduate Certificate in Education Secondary Initial Teacher Education Business with QTS

-The Secondary Postgraduate Certificate in Education is a one academic year (36 week) course that trains graduates to be secondary school teachers of Business Studies.
+The Secondary Postgraduate Certificate in Education is a one academic year (36 week) course that trains graduates to be secondary school teachers of Business.

 The PGCE programme has been designed to train teachers to practise as a subject specialist teacher for the secondary age range (14-19).
 You are assessed against the standards for Qualified Teacher Status (QTS) across this age range.
 You will also gain practical experience of the 16-19 age range during your placement.

-You will understand how Business Studies is taught in schools, how students learn and how they begin to make sense of the changing nature of the business world.
-There will also be the opportunity to consider how other areas including entrepreneurship, citizenship and ICT draw upon our Business Studies curriculum, affording opportunities to work alongside a range of colleagues in other subject areas.
+You will understand how Business is taught in schools, how students learn and how they begin to make sense of the changing nature of the business world.
+There will also be the opportunity to consider how other areas including economics, financial education and enterprise draw upon our Business curriculum, affording opportunities to work alongside a range of colleagues in other subject areas.

 You will work with young people, develop their expertise in their specialist subject area, share and discuss educational issues and study relevant educational research.
 The course is just the beginning of what we hope will be a process of continual professional development throughout a challenging and rewarding career.